ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 ## Zabbix 4.0.4 Client

-The client in the [Zabbix] world is called `agent`.
-Installation is straight forward.
+The client in the [Zabbix] world is called an `agent`.
+Installation is straightforward.

 ```bash
 aptitude install zabbix-agent
 ```

-Under Debian 10 Buster is the [Zabbix] client configured to use a [Zabbix] server on `localhost`.
-Of course this is seldom the case.
-To use a different server, add server IP to the entries of `Server` and `ServerActive` parameters inside the client configuration `/etc/zabbix/zabbix_agentd.conf`.
+On Debian 10 Buster, the [Zabbix] client is configured to use a [Zabbix] server on `localhost`.
+Of course, this is rarely the case.
+To use a different server, add the server IP to the entries of the `Server` and `ServerActive` parameters in the client configuration `/etc/zabbix/zabbix_agentd.conf`.

-In case you use a firewall you have to open port `tcp/10050`.
+If you are using a firewall, you will need to open port `tcp/10050`.
 There is also the service `zabbix-agent` for `firewalld`.

-There are different ways to add a client to the [Zabbix] server.
-One method is to log into the web front end and select 'Configuration', 'Hosts' and  press the blue button `Create host` in the upper right corner.
-Add a template via 'Configuration' -> 'Host' -> click on host name under name column -> 'Templates' (of that host).
+There are several ways to add a client to the [Zabbix] server.
+One method is to log into the web frontend, select 'Configuration', 'Hosts' and press the blue 'Create Host' button in the top right corner.
+Add a template via 'Configuration' -> 'Host' -> click on the host name in the name column -> 'Templates' (of this host).

 ## Links